Turgor pressure: Mechanism

 Osmosis is the process in which water flows from a volume with a low solute concentration (osmolarity), to an adjacent region with a higher solute concentration until equilibrium between the two areas is reached.
 It is usually accompanied by a favorable increase in the entropy of the solvent.
 All cells are surrounded by a lipid bi-layer cell membrane which permits the flow of water into and out of the cell while limiting the flow of solutes.
 When the cell is in a hypertonic solution, water flows out of the cell, which decreases the cell's volume.
 When in a hypotonic solution, water flows into the membrane and increases the cell's volume, while in an isotonic solution, water flows in and out of the cell at an equal rate.

 Turgidity is the point at which the cell's membrane pushes against the cell wall, which is when turgor pressure is high.
 When the cell has low turgor pressure, it is flaccid.
 In plants, this is shown as wilted anatomical structures.
 This is more specifically known as plasmolysis.The volume and geometry of the cell affects the value of turgor pressure and how it can affect the cell wall's plasticity.
 Studies have shown that smaller cells experience a stronger elastic change when compared to larger cells.

 Turgor pressure also plays a key role in plant cell growth when the cell wall undergoes irreversible expansion due to the force of turgor pressure as well as structural changes in the cell wall that alter its extensibility.

 Turgor pressure in plants

 Turgor pressure within cells is regulated by osmosis and this also causes the cell wall to expand during growth.
 Along with size, rigidity of the cell is also caused by turgor pressure; a lower pressure results in a wilted cell or plant structure (i.e. leaf, stalk).
-One mechanism in plants that regulate turgor pressure is the cell's semipermeable membrane, which only allows some solutes to travel in and out of the cell, which can maintain a minimum amount of pressure.
+One mechanism in plants that regulate turgor pressure is the cell's semipermeable membrane, which allows only some solutes to travel in and out of the cell, maintaining a minimum pressure.
 Other mechanisms include transpiration, which results in water loss and decreases turgidity in cells.
 Turgor pressure is also a large factor for nutrient transport throughout the plant.
 Cells of the same organism can have differing turgor pressures throughout the organism's structure.
-In higher plants, turgor pressure is responsible for apical growth of features such as root tips and pollen tubes.
+In vascular plants, turgor pressure is responsible for apical growth of features such as root tips and pollen tubes.